JPery/ai_technical_challenge/README.md

 3. `What is the baggage policy for American Airlines?`

 4. `My wife is 8 months pregnant, can she travel on a Delta flight?`

-### Objectives

-Build a chatbot application that can answer questions about airline policies.
-The application should have the following features:

-1. **User Interface**: A simple web interface where users can input questions and get answers.
-2. **LLM Integration**: Use a pre-trained LLM model to understand and answer questions.
-3. **Document Processing**: Extract text from the airline policy documents.
-4. **Vector Database**: Store document embeddings in a vector database for efficient similarity search.

-### Provided Policies

-The airline policy documents are provided in PDF and markdown format.
-You will need to process these documents to extract the text before processing.

-### Deliverables

-- Code hosted on a private GitHub repository.
-  - Fork this repository to your GitHub account.
-  - Push your developed code to your fork.
-  - Email us the link to your private repository when you are ready for review.
-- A README file documenting:
-  - How to set up and run your application.
-  - A brief explanation of your design choices and technologies used.
-  - Any challenges you encountered and how you resolved them.

-### LLM Model

-You can use any pre-trained LLM model of your choice.
-We recommend using OpenAI's GPT models, an API Key will be provided to you.